ZicklePop/melkat-blog/src/content/posts/sf-jury-summon.md

 title: Checking Your SF Jury Summon
 tags: [post, javascript, shortcuts, scriptable, sanfrancisco]
 cover: /img/sfjuryduty.jpg
+coverAlt: Two examples of the widget.
+One says You are safe and the other says You are wanted
 ---

 In San Francisco, when we get summoned for jury duty, we are lucky enough to have a [website to check](https://www.sfsuperiorcourt.org/divisions/jury-services/jury-reporting) that tells us it will be updated at 4:30 pm on weekdays.
 It's a pretty simple website, which makes it perfect for automating this task.